burnsfisher/pyMicroloader/README.md

 	pyMicromem.py contains classes as follows:
-		MemoryPage, which represents a page in the microprocessor Device, which represents all of memory in a microprocessor AltosFlash, which represents the boot loader within the device.
+		MemoryPage, which represents a page in the microprocessor Device, which represents all of memory in a microprocessor

+		AltosFlash, which represents the boot loader within the device.
+	pyAltosFlash and pySerial flash both contain the class FlashLdr, which represents the loader to be used

 	pySimpleElf
 	        This package contains the class SimpleElf, which is really a simple wrapper around the pyelftools class ELFFile